JJGOD-13/1056-Code_Venture/README.md

 - Login the user (Learner, Parent/Educator, Admin)
 - Attempt Tutorials by Learner
 - Attempt Challenges by Learner
+- Appearance of tick next to the Tutorial button once after the tutorial is completed
 - Store the Learner progress
 - Parent/Educator is able to give feedback
 - Parent/Educator is able to view Learner Progress